 Linux Mint and Ubuntu, both the distros, will have the same gaming experiences.
 However, as Linux Mint consumes fewer resources, running various games will give a bit more performance than Ubuntu.
 On the other hand, Ubuntu is an excellent choice for modern hardware so that gaming performance will be increased on Ubuntu with fewer compatibility issues.
 Finally, I can only say that gaming experiences will be more or less the same in both systems.

 If we discuss the community support, then Ubuntu remains a long ahead of Linux Mint.
 Ubuntu is backed up and developed by a large corporate company called Canonical and has a huge fan base and community-driven support teams worldwide.
 Linux Mint also does not lag.
 Many community groups worldwide and a group of companies using Linux Mint also act as partners, donors, or sponsors for its development.

 Linux Mint vs. Ubuntu: Who Wins the Battle?

 Personally, I like Ubuntu, but I also do not hate Linux Mint.
 It’s not a hate post towards Linux Mint or Ubuntu.
-However, a mere discussion and review on which factors we have to consider while choosing the beginners’ right Linux distros.
+However, a mere discussion and review on which factors we must consider while choosing the beginners’ right Linux distros.
 As a new user, I recommend using both of them and finding out which one fits your desire and needs.
-Linux Mint and Ubuntu are both very popular in the Linux community and offer a wide range of software compatibility.
+Linux Mint and Ubuntu are very popular in the Linux community and offer a wide range of software compatibility.

 If you are an MS Windows user, then go for Linux Mint, which will give you a known desktop environment to play with but if you are a tech-savvy guy, stick with Ubuntu, as it provides a stunning and sleek system for your latest hardware.

+Is Ubuntu is better than Linux Mint or vice versa?
 What do you think?
-Is Ubuntu is better than Linux Mint or vice versa?
 Let us know your suggestions, experiences, and opinions in the comment below.